Tin Can Tourists: Camping, Shuffleboard, and Traverse City

 Posted on:

 The TADL Local History collection has an array of Tin Can Tourist Association (T.C.T.) documents and ephemera.
 Their connection with Traverse City begins in 1937, when they held their first summer reunion in Traverse City, a tradition they would keep until the 1970s.1 During their reunions, T.C.T. would camp at the fairgrounds (today’s Civic Center).
-Their annual trailer shows were open to the public and for their members they provided entertainment, food events, and dances for its members.2 The history of the Tin Can Tourists is not just interwoven into the history of tourism in Traverse City, but also in the development of camping and the history of transient lifestyles, urbanization, racism, innovation, consumerist culture, and, lastly, shuffleboard.
+Their annual trailer shows were open to the public and for their members they provided entertainment, food events, and dances.2 The history of the Tin Can Tourists is not just interwoven into the history of tourism in Traverse City, but in the development of camping and the history of transient lifestyles, urbanization, racism, innovation, consumerist culture, and, lastly, shuffleboard.

-Automobile based tourism was a new phenomenon in the early 1900s and as automobiles became more affordable with Model T (1908) cars on the market, cars were facilitating more wealthy and middle-class Americans in their touristic endeavors (Figure 1).3 As roads improved and more Americans bought cars, there was an explosion of opportunities for the “auto campers” and “tin can tourists."4
+Automobile based tourism was a new phenomenon in the early 1900s and as automobiles became more affordable with the Model T (1908) on the market, cars were facilitating wealthy and middle-class Americans in their touristic endeavors (Figure 1).3 As roads improved and more Americans bought cars, there was an explosion of opportunities for the “auto campers” and “tin can tourists."4

 Black and white photograph of the Michigan State Campgrounds.
 Behind trees aremultiple Model T automobiles and pitched tents.